 - Monitor the water levels for miles across rivers.
 The Environment Agency previously monitored its rivers using large measurement stations where you can see what the water level is at a particular point, but you couldn’t tell what the water level is miles down the river.
 There is a lack of connectivity in these remote areas.

 - Have a low power requirement.
 The sensors had to run for a long time, so it was important that the power requirement was as minimal as possible.
-The areas they were placed in are not regularly accessed by staff, so the ability to change the batteries is limited.
+Staff do not regularly access the areas, limiting their ability to change batteries.

 - Retrieve data that was completely reliable, accurate and readily accessible.
 The sensors needed to be able to collect river data between their measurement stations.

-The data needed to be as accurate as possible for all points that the sensors were placed.
+The data needed to be as accurate as possible for all points where the sensors were placed.

 - Product engineering